-Our pro forma net tangible book value as of March 31, 2018 was \$41.6 million, or \$0.50 per share.
-Pro forma net tangible book value per share is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of common stock deemed to be outstanding at that date, after giving effect to the conversion of all outstanding shares of Series A preferred stock into an aggregate of 7,794,042 shares of Class 2 common stock immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of March 31, 2018 was \$ million, or \$ per share.
+Pro forma net tangible book value per share is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of Class 2 common stock deemed to be outstanding at that date, after giving effect to the conversion of all outstanding shares of Series A preferred stock into an aggregate of 7,794,042 shares of Class 2 common stock immediately prior to the closing of this offering.

-After giving effect to the sale of 9,000,000 shares of Class 2 common stock in this offering at the initial public offering price of \$17.00 per share, after deducting the underwriting discount and estimated offering expenses payable by us, and the full repayment of the Privateer Holdings debt facilities, our pro forma as adjusted net tangible book value as of March 31, 2018, would have been \$179.9 million, or \$1.96 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.46 per share to our existing stockholders and immediate dilution of \$15.04 per share to new investors purchasing shares of Class 2 common stock in this offering.
+After giving effect to the sale of shares of Class 2 common stock in this offering at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018, would have been \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to new investors purchasing shares of Class 2 common stock in this offering.